in review – 20 highlights for space, science and the CSA

 October 10, 2017 – Peggy Whitson becomes NASA astronaut with the most cumulative days in space

-On October 10, 2007, NASA astronaut Peggy Whitson became the first female commander of the International Space Station.
+On October 10, 2007, NASA astronaut Peggy Whitson became the first female commander of the ISS.
 Ten years later, she repeated the achievement and also broke the American record for the most cumulative days spent in space with 665 days!
 She also holds the record for most spacewalks by a female astronaut.

 October 16, 2017 – First detection of light tied to a gravitational-wave event